How to Get a Home Charger Installed

 If you live in rental accommodation or own a flat, you may be eligible for the Electric Vehicle (EV) Chargepoint Grant.
 Visit our OZEV grant to find out more.

-Tip: At Pod Point you can get a home charger fully installed from just £799.
-Start your order today.
+At Pod Point you can get a home EV charger, including standard installation, installed in as little as 2 hours from just £798.
+Get a quote today.

-5. Which electric vehicle chargepoint provider to go with
+5. Which EV chargepoint provider to go with

-There are dozens of electric car charger installation providers in the UK, which makes it tricky for drivers to choose the right one.
-Prices vary between suppliers, but there are many other things you should be mindful of including:
+There are dozens of EV charger installation providers in the UK, which makes it tricky for electric car drivers to choose the right one.
+Installation prices vary between suppliers, but there are many other things you should be mindful of including:

-• Do they provide chargepoints with multiple charging rates?
+• Do they provide EV chargepoints with multiple charging rates?

 • How safe are their chargepoints?